github/github-ospo/README.md

 ## Adopting and adapting

 Feel free to use, modify, and adopt these policies, procedures, and guides.
-They are open source! :tada: If you are adopting them, run through and do a quick search for `XXX`.
-We have used that as a placeholder value where our policies point to internal only documentation.
+They are open source! :tada: If you are adopting them, run through and do a quick search for `XXX`, `<COMPANY_NAME>`, and `<LEGAL_CONTACT>`.
+We have used those as placeholder values where our policies point to internal only documentation, internal teams, or to GitHub as a company rather than the product.
 Also search for the `@` so that you can update any email addresses with the proper ones for your company.

 ## Directory